What is Heartworm in Dogs and How Do You Prevent It

 - What is heartworm disease

-Fully-grown female heartworms can reach up to 14 inches long, while male heartworms reach about half the size.
+Fully-grown, female heartworms can reach up to 14 inches long, while males reach about half that size.
 An infected animal can inhabit more than 300 worms at one time.
-This large number and the size of heartworms in your pet's heart and lungs can turn fatal very quickly.
+This combination of quantity and size in your pet's heart and lungs can turn fatal very quickly.

 What are the life stages of heartworm